YimMenu-Lua/Samurais-Scripts/FEATURES.md

 ## Vehicle:
 - **All features from [TokyoDrift](https://github.com/YimMenu-Lua/TokyoDrift) with a few improvements and additions:**
   - **Better Drift Mode / Drift Tires:**
-    - Increased torque while drifting so that you could pick up speed faster while drifting and hold bigger angles.
+    - Increased torque while drifting so that you could pick up speed faster and hold bigger angles.
+You can choose how much toruqe you want to gain.
   - **Drift Smoke:**
     - Your tires will now produce a lot more smoke when drifting.
 The smoke will appear when you're drifting at a speed higher than *approx: 15mph // 20km/h*.
-You can change the smoke color either from a drop down list of pre-defined colors or inputting your own [HEX](https://www.color-hex.com/) color.
+You can change the smoke color either from a drop down list of pre-defined colors or by inputting your own [HEX](https://www.color-hex.com/) color.
 Note that the drift smoke color has no relation to your actual tire smoke color but I can change that if desired, it's just one line of code.
   - Enabling **Pops & Bangs** and **Louder Pops** makes nearby NPCs react to your exhaust pops.
 Some will flee, some will insult you, some will be utterly confused, others will take a picture of your car.
   - **Drift Minigame:**
     - When this option is enabled, drifting your car gives you points which when banked, 10% of them are converted into cash (currently the cashout feature is for Single Player only).
 You also get bonus points for destroying objects (fences, road signs, road cones, etc...), hitting pedestrians, and jumping in the air. *(PS: if you don't land on all four wheels after a jump, you will lose your points.
 I will probably rewrite this to make you lose your multiplier instead but as of now, jumping is risky)*.
+    - Your highest score will be saved and displayed in the UI.

       > NOTE: To bank your points, stop drifting by either driving normally or completely stopping your vehicle.
 There will be a short 3 second delay in case you want to go back to drifting again but note that if you crash your car into another vehicle or an indestructible object (building, ground, tree, wall...) you will lose all your points.